The decisions that a merchandiser makes are crucial to the success of the business.

 Merchandising graduate schemes

 Graduate schemes are a great way to start out in a particular area of retail and to gain the skills and experience needed to maximise your potential for career progression.
 Some of the larger retailers have specific graduate schemes for merchandising.
 Others combine this area of work with buying, such as the TJX merchandising and buying graduate scheme.
 In other companies, you may be able to take on an entry-level role that will also give you the training needed to progress.

-A graduate will usually join a scheme as a trainee assistant merchandiser, which is the case for Marks & Spencer, and they will normally work across a range of departments in order to gain experience.
+A graduate will often join a scheme as a trainee assistant merchandiser and they will normally work across a range of departments in order to gain experience.
 For example, within a supermarket chain a graduate might work in clothing and then electronics.

 There is great potential for quick progression within merchandising.
 As you gain experience, you will most likely become an assistant merchandiser responsible for a small range.
-At both Arcadia and Marks & Spencer, for example, you may move up into an assistant merchandiser role after just 12–18 months.
 Eventually, you may progress to being a merchandiser, overseeing a large area within a department.
 In smaller businesses you may be responsible for a whole department.